EricLi35/Todo-App/README.md

 - As a user, I want to be able to view the to-do list and see what tasks are left.
 - As a user, I want to be able to save my to-do list to file.
 - As a user, I want to be able to load my to-do list from file.
+- As a user, I want to be able to add multiple tasks to a todo list
+- As a user, I want to be able to load and save the state of the application
+- As a user, I want to be able to play a sound when a new task is added